EFT Tapping Therapy: Emotional Freedom Technique

 Many people who live daily with chronic pain are unable to find sustainable relief from it.
 For those of us in recovery who have to manage chronic pain, any natural remedies are always worth a try.

-Chronic pain acts differently to acute pain.
+Chronic pain acts differently from acute pain.
 Acute pain remedies itself once the healing has occurred.
 Chronic pain on the other hand can cause a continuation of uncomfortable symptoms.

 The EFT tapping technique can assist in helping to relieve chronic pain that is worsened by stress.
 An EFT practitioner can show you how to apply tapping to acupressure points to help find relief from the emotions that are interlinked with your condition.